jvino/cluster-hpc-gpu-guides/docs/job_submission/chronos.md

 }
 ```

-Save it as "*my-first-job.json*" on your personal computer and send it and the file used to submit the job to your home in the ReCaS-Bari Storage using the command:
+Save it as "*my-first-job.json*" on your personal computer and send this file and that used to submit the job to your home in the ReCaS-Bari Storage using the command:

 ```bash
 scp ./my-first-job.json submit_chronos <username>@frontend.recas.ba.infn.it: